Judge delays sentencing in Trump's New York criminal case, pushing decision past election

 "By adjourning the sentencing until after that election … the Court would reduce, even if not eliminate, issues regarding the integrity of any future proceedings," they wrote.

-In reply, prosecutors from Manhattan District Attorney Alvin Bragg's office declined to advocate either for or against further delaying the sentencing, writing that they "defer to the court."
+In reply, prosecutors from Bragg's office declined to advocate either for or against further delaying the sentencing, writing that they "defer to the court."

 Trump sought repeatedly to delay proceedings in the case, including twice requesting it be removed to federal jurisdiction.
 A federal judge rejected his request both times.
 Judge Alvin Hellerstein wrote in 2023 and on Sept.
 3 that the "hush money" scheme was a personal matter, outside the bounds of Trump's official acts as president.